What are Tangible Assets?

 Business Importance of Tangible Assets

 - Depreciation – Depreciation on tangible assets is a noncash expenditure.
-It means that it is an expenditure that helps the company to get a tax benefit but there is no cash outflow from the business.
+This means that it is an expenditure that helps the company to get a tax benefit but there is no cash outflow from the business.

 - Collateral Security – The assets can be used as collateral security to obtain loans.

 In addition to the points outlined above, tangible assets play an important role in the capital structure of a company.
 The assets are positively related to leverage – companies with more tangible assets generally utilize debt financing more heavily.
-The assets are easier to collateralize and do not lose a lot of value when companies face financial distress.
+Such assets are easier to collateralize and do not lose a lot of value when companies face financial distress.
 Therefore, it is observed that companies with fewer tangible assets tend to borrow less from creditors and companies with more assets tend to borrow more from creditors.

 Valuing Tangible Assets